 This is your baby too, so plan to accompany her to checkups, ultrasounds, and prenatal classes.
 Read the pregnancy books, and help her prepare a birth plan together.
 The more you both are prepared for baby, the better you’ll feel when the due date arrives.

 Pregnancy is the time when she needs pampering the most; help her feel comfortable, especially after a long day.
 A massage or foot rub can make a huge difference, as will making her a lovely dinner, or bringing her an herbal tea in bed.
-Especially during the last trimester when she is feeling uncomfortable, help by propping her with pillows or putting a heating pad on her back.
+Especially during the last trimester when she is feeling uncomfortable and varicose veins start to get larger and more pronounced, help by propping her with pillows or putting a heating pad on her back.
+A Vein clinic in Scottsdale also suggested that wearing compression socks during pregnancy helps to reduce swelling of varicose veins.

 Fill her cravings